GolfTexas.com

-Teravista Golf Club's reputation is well-served in Round Rock near Austin
+Teravista Golf Club's reputation is well-served near Austin

 Teravista is an 18-hole golf course not far off IH-35 and just north of the "tech-burb" created by the burgeoning city that is Round Rock.
 Designed by Floridian George Clifton, the course is a challenge for golfers of all ages and abilities, but is not a punitive track, meaning that good shot-making is rewarded by excellent chances to score.